cmndrsn/mer-quality/content/survey-items.md

 #### Use case & design

 -   The paper provides the impression features were selected in advance of modeling
--   Data samples are clearly (and convincingly) justified:
+-   Data samples are clearly (and convincingly) justified for features selection
-    -   Features
-    -   Emotion taxonomies and constructs
+-   Data samples are clearly (and convincingly) justified for emotion taxonomies and constructs
-    -   Music stimuli and genre coverage
+-   Data samples are clearly (and convincingly) justified for music stimuli and genre coverage
-    -   Participant source and expertise
+-   Data samples are clearly (and convincingly) justified for participant source and expertise

 #### Collection

 -   Context coverage is supported by institutional guidelines on potential power imbalances, ethics and inclusivity
--   The sampling strategy is provided and explained for:
+-   The sampling strategy is provided and explained for stimuli
--   stimuli
--   features
+-   The sampling strategy is provided and explained for features
--   participants
+-   The sampling strategy is provided and explained for participants
 -   The background of annotators is relevant to the music selection and task design.

 #### Cleaning & preprocessing

--   Contextual bias are detected through comparison with suitable reference standards
--   Examples include real-world representative samples or comparison to previous studies examining similar demographics/musical styles.
+-   Contextual bias are detected through comparison with suitable reference standards.
+Examples include real-world representative samples or comparison to previous studies examining similar demographics/musical styles.
 -   Data classes are adequately represented and convincingly measure how well the dataset fits the real-world problem.

 #### Maintenance